rya-sge/access-denied/_posts/2023-06-03-solidity-smart-contracts-doc.md

 ### ftrace

-The `ftrace` command outputs a *treefied* function call trace stemming from the defined "CONTRACT::FUNCTION" and traversing "all|internal|external" types of calls.
+The `ftrace` command outputs a *treefied* function call trace stemming from the defined "CONTRACT::FUNCTION" and traversing "all/internal/external" types of calls.

 ![](https://user-images.githubusercontent.com/4008213/42409007-61473d12-81f1-11e8-8fee-1867cfd66822.png)